 The Place

-the island.
-The men worked hard with shovel and pick.
-Despite their efforts, most of these were primitive and ill-attended earthworks.
-But on June 20, 1776, some Pennsylvania battalions of the Continental Army began constructing a five-bastion fort at the intersection of present-day Fort Washington Avenue and 183rd Street.
-The quickly assembled, the earthen-walled structure had no water supply and no significant barricade to repel attackers.
-Still, it was situated on the highest hill on Manhattan island.
-This made it an ideal location for the fort, with its views overlooking the Hudson River to the east, the valley of Manhattan as far south as what is now 120th Street, and protection on the north side from high ground commanding the Kings Bridge approach.
-They named it Fort Washington in honor of their commander in chief.
+The quickly assembled earthen-walled structure lacked a water supply and a strong barricade to fend off attackers.
+Still, it was located on the highest hill on Manhattan Island.
+This made it an ideal spot for the fort, with views over the Hudson River to the east, the Manhattan valley stretching south to what is now 120th Street, and protection on the north side from high ground that commanded the Kings Bridge approach.
+They named it Fort Washington to honor their commander-in-chief.

 The Namesake